 Statistics show that 50.7% of Malawians live below the poverty line, while 25% live in extreme poverty.
 That is to say, out of 15.9 million Malawians, approximately 14.3 million people survive on At least $2 a day whereas, about 12 million out of the 14.3, live in abject poverty.
 Which leaves us with about 1.6 million wealthy Malawians.
 Shocking isn’t it?

 The gap between the rich and the poor keeps getting wider and to be fair in judgment, we should appreciate that there’s only so much we can do in small landlocked country when trying to counter poverty.
-Agriculture and small scale businesses have been our savior since the dawn of time, but despite the numerous resources and investment into such projects, they don’t work for everybody.
+Agriculture and small scale businesses have been our fortless since the dawn of time, but despite the numerous resources and investment into such projects, they do not work for the majority.
 Eventually efforts are exhausted,especially when the investment and effort outweighs the profit, courtesy of our failing economy.

 How to bridge this gap in a corruption infested society is another hurdle to consider.
 By large, morality and humanity is lost in the quest to acquire riches, In society today, most times the rich help the rich and they get richer.
 Education plays a major role in the reduction of poverty, but for the average Malawian graduate, finding a good job when they have no connections in the industry is an achievement on its own.
 More often than not, if you are a nobody you will remain a nobody and that is the sad reality.